intsystems/IDA/Readme.md

 3. What applications will be the most significant
 4. What is my role in the profession, how I will develop my career

 ### Week 12.
-Topics to deliver
-__Delivery.__
+The final

-A fully developed problem statement of high creativity with your authorship.
+__delivery.__ A fully developed problem statement of high creativity with your authorship.
 The format is an m1p template plus an all-project-in-one slide

 __A word of of inspiration.__